influxdata/docs-v2/content/influxdb/v2.6/tools/influx-cli.md

 {{% note %}}
 We recommend running `influx` CLI commands in Powershell.
-Command Prompt is not fully compatibility.
+Command Prompt is not fully compatible.
 {{% /note %}}

 1. **Download the `influx` CLI package.**